Viftrup/viftrup.github.io/_posts/2023-07-24-What-is-the-nlp-int-tap-interface-and-its-functionality.markdown

    3: 13:07:39.745505       10.1.100.10.62685 > 10.1.0.1.161:  udp 43
    4: 13:07:39.773885       10.1.0.1.161 > 10.1.100.10.62685:  udp 52
 ```
-The address 10.1.0.1 is the ASA management interface which I'm doing the snmpwalk towards.
-This also confirms data is being transmitted from the LINA-engine and onto my endpoint.
-Which confirms we're having successful SNMP operations.
+The address 10.1.0.1 represents the ASA management interface to which I'm performing the snmpwalk.
+This confirmation verifies that data is indeed being transmitted from the LINA-engine to my endpoint, indicating successful SNMP operations.

 ```
 SNMPv2-MIB::sysDescr.0 = STRING: Cisco Adaptive Security Appliance Version 9.16(3)23
 ```

-As seen we can by utilizing the nlp_int_tap interface get a bit deeper into the troubleshooting and packets happening, and also another way to verify what happens to the SNMP packets if you were to do test directly from the ASA.
-These captures can help in future investigation and even to engage Cisco TAC if problem should persist and seems to be on the ASA side.
+By utilizing the "nlp_int_tap" interface, we can dive deeper into troubleshooting and packet analysis.
+This method also offers an alternative way to verify SNMP packet behavior when testing directly from the ASA.
+These captures serve as valuable resources for future investigations and can be instrumental in engaging Cisco TAC support if issues persist on the ASA side.

-Normally you would be able to identify firewall configuration problems during simple captures, however in certain situtations and senarios you might want to try capture directly on the nlp_int_tap for full flow visibility.
+While simple captures often identify firewall configuration problems, in certain situations, capturing directly on "nlp_int_tap" provides full flow visibility, which can be invaluable.